 Thank goodness, we live in a different age nowadays.
-There is no great cultural expectation that we have to go to Church.
+There is no great cultural expectation that we have to go to church.
 We come because we want to.
 It’s our own choice.
-And that old lady in Currie continued to come to church, not because she was forced to, but because she wanted to.
+And that old lady in continued to come to church, not because she was forced to, but because she wanted to.

-If we were to hold a survey and ask everyone here, ‘Why do you come here each week?’ we would get many, varied answers.
-Each of us would give different reasons for coming, even if some of us would find it hard to put into words.
+If we were to ask everyone here, ‘Why do you come here each week?’ we would get many, varied answers.
+Each of us have different reasons for coming, even if some of us would find it hard to put into words.
 But surely one thing we would all have in common is that we would want to say something about faith.
 It is faith that brings us here, one way or another.
 Participating in worship is something which people of faith do- it is part of our faith.
 Even if we don’t think we have a very strong faith, even if we are seeking faith, still this is the place to come.
 We feel that here, in this place, at this time, we might experience something to do with God.

 In our reading from the Old Testament today, the prophet Isaiah is probing the reasons why people worship, and what that says about the nature of their faith.
 It is a time of crisis in the life of the people of Israel.
 They have been invaded by powerful neighbours, and Jerusalem itself is threatened.
 But it was a religious age, and the old ceremonies are carrying on.
 Indeed, they might even be more popular than ever.
 To stave off the threats, to ward off instability, the people of Jerusalem are offering more sacrifices and prayers than ever.
 It is a very natural human reaction- trying to appease God in turbulent times.

 But God, speaking through his prophet Isaiah, is not impressed.
 With heavy irony, the prophet proclaims that God does not accept their worship.
 God says to them: